 How UV Rays Cause Skin Tanning

 UV rays initiate the process of tanning in the human skin.
-Melanin is an essential pigment of our skin, which handles the skin coloration.
+Melanin is an essential pigment of our skin, which handles skin coloration.
 The two types of UV rays UVA and UVB penetrate into the outer epidermis of the skin and harshly affect the pigmentation process.

 Here are two activities of UV rays, to initiate tanning:

 - The UVA rays oxidize the melanin, and the pigment undergoes a typical chemical reaction.
 After melanin gets exposed to the UVA rays, it turns darker and tans the skin.

 - The UVB rays enhance the production of the skin pigment melanin.
-As the content of melanin increases, it turns the skin darker and tans the skin (2).
+With increased melanin production, the skin turns darker, leading to tanning (2).

 How Tanning Beds Do Skin Tanning

 Tanning beds utilize artificial lamps, to produce UV rays.
 The artificially emitted UV rays affect the pigmentation process and initiate skin tanning.
 The tanning beds of old emit UVB rays, which are extremely harmful to the body.
 With the intervention of the latest technology, modern tanning beds emit UVA rays, which initiate the process of skin tanning.

 Safety Of Tanning Bed While Breastfeeding

-Can you use a tanning bed while breastfeeding?
+Can you use a tanning bed during breastfeeding or lactation phase?
 Although there is no evidence to prove that tanning has any negative impact on breastfeeding mothers.
 But it is always advisable to cover up your nipples, before using a tanning bed.
 The high temperature of the tanning bed can induce dehydration in lactating mothers.

 Additionally, the UV rays can increase the risks of skin wrinkling or cancer.
 So, stay away from the tanning bed and stay safe.
 If you do want to get a tan, a natural tan is the best possible alternative.
 Sit on your balcony or on the beach.
 But don’t forget skin care practices like carrying an umbrella, as excessive sun exposure can harm your skin.

 Negative Effects Of Tanning Beds While Breastfeeding

 Tanning beds initiate artificial tanning of the skin.
 Some of the potential risks of tanning beds typically include (5):

 - Skin Cancer: